Bantubit/Stock-Prediction-Models/README.md

 ---

-**Stock-Prediction-Models**, Gathers machine learning and deep learning models for Stock forecasting, included trading bots and simulations.
+**Stock-Prediction-Models For The Team **, Gathers machine learning and deep learning models for Stock forecasting, included trading bots and simulations.

 ## Table of contents
   * [Models](https://github.com/huseinzol05/Stock-Prediction-Models#models)